aristanetworks/avd/docs/howto/digital_twin/README.md

 !!! warning "PREVIEW"

     The AVD Digital Twin functionality is in preview mode.
-Everything is subject to change, is not supported and may not be complete.
+That means it's not feature complete, breaking changes can happen and there is no TAC support for AVD digital twin.

     If you have any questions, please leverage the GitHub [discussions board](https://github.com/aristanetworks/avd/discussions)